TriggerMail/triggermail_sublimetext_plugin/README.md

 }
 ```

 Both `strategy` and `strategy_kwargs` are optional parameters.
-These allow you to test a strategy with a template without having to assign it to the partner in production.
+These allow you to test a strategy with a template without having to assign it to the partner in production. `strategy` can be used without `strategy_kwargs` and defaults to `RelatedProducts`.

 ## Using the Plugin
 There are three commands: